vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-asserted-ids/README.md

     - [Target ID Editor](#target-id-editor)
     - [Using PinTargetLookupComponent](#using-pintargetlookupcomponent)

+The asserted ID and asserted composite IDs bricks provide a way to include _external_ or _internal_ references to resource identifiers, whatever their type and origin.
+These components are the foundation for pin-based links in links part and links fragment types, as they provide both external and internal links eventually accompanied by an assertion.

 ## Asserted ID

-The asserted ID and asserted IDs bricks provide a way to include external or internal references to resource identifiers, whatever their type and origin.

 The asserted ID brick allows editing a simple model representing such IDs, having: